-In my new house, I have none of these the above.
-We’ve currently got a pair of curtains masking taped to the window in the living room The kitchen diner doesn’t even have that, but it’s not too bad because the back of our house is quite private.
+In my new house, I have none of the above.
+We’ve currently got a pair of curtains masking taped to the window in the living room.
+The kitchen diner doesn’t even have that, but it’s not too bad because the back of our house is quite private.

 We’ve obviously got some lighting, but our main light in the living room is a temporary single spot light, until I find one I like.
 Our landing doesn’t have any wall lights, because I can’t find any that I like.
 Maybe I’m just fussy, but I don’t want to buy something for the time being, to have to get rid of it in two months’ time.

 These small changes to transform a room are all relatively cheap, and easy steps that you can use to make a difference in your home.
 Is there anything else you’d add to the list that you’ve tried before?